leuchtum/EnArgusWiki/README.md

 pip install enarguswiki
 ```

-> [!
-NOTE]
-> Only tested on MacOS.
+**Note:** Only tested on MacOS.
 Should work on other platforms as well.

 # Usage